burukuru/docs/pages/documentation/3-querying-with-graql/graql-rules.md

 * **whether reasoning should be on**.
 This option is self-explanatory.
 If the reasoning is not turned on, the rules will not be triggered and no knowledge will be inferred.
 * **whether inferred knowledge should be materialised (persisted to the graph) or stored in memory**.
 Persisting to graph has a huge impact on performance when compared to in-memory inference, and, for larger graphs, materialisation should either be avoided or queries be limited by employing the _limit_ modifier, which allows termination in sensible time.

+## Where Next?

+There is a complete [example of how to work with Graql rules](../examples/graql-reasoning.html) available, and reasoning is also discussed in our [quick start tutorial](../get-started/quickstart-tutorial.html).

 ## Comments
 Want to leave a comment?
 Visit <a href="https://github.com/graknlabs/docs/issues/42" target="_blank">the issues on Github for this page</a> (you'll need a GitHub account).
 You are also welcome to contribute to our documentation directly via the "Edit me" button at the top of the page.